 - Cofagrigus: Shadow Claw (fast move), Psychic, and Shadow Ball

 - Regirock: Lock On (fast move), Focus Blast, and Stone Edge

 Nidoqueen (shadow), Drifblim, and Steelix

-Because Season 8 and Season 9 did not change too much, the shadow version of Nidoqueen remains an excellent choice for any trainer.
+Because Seasons 8, 9, and 10 did not change much, the shadow version of Nidoqueen remains an excellent choice for any trainer.
 It has plenty of damage potential in multiple encounters.
 We recommend using it alongside Drifblim and Steelix.

 Snorlax, Skunktank, and Talonflame

 Snorlax is another powerful Lead Pokémon option that will be difficult to counter against unless your opponent prepares a Fighting-type to meet it head-on.
 We recommend having Skunktank and Talonflame on standby for this team.

 - Snorlax: Lick (fast move), Body Slam, and Earthquake